CoreyM-Dojo/projects-and-algorithms-september-2023/week1/arrays.md

 #### Methods that search the array

-- includes
+- includes -> return true or false if the value passed in is within the array
-- find
+- find -> find the first instance, that matches the condition
-- some
+- some -> return true or false if 1 or more elements pass the test
-- every
+- every -> returns false if any of the elements fail the test function
-- indexOf
+- indexOf -> takes in a value and returns the index of that value if it exists in the array

 #### Higher order functions